Bio-Prime/documentation/docs/index.md

 ![viewcolumns](./viewcolumns.png)

 To export all primer data from the database, click on the download icon.
+The data is exported in a .csv format.
 To print everything click on the printer icon.

 ![export1](./export1.png)

 To export specific primer data, select a primer first, select "Open data" and then click on the download icon.
+The data is exported in a .csv format.

 ![export2](./export2.png)